ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_run.md

 # Quick Start: CESM Model Workflow (CESM 2.1.3)
 ---

 This is the procedure for quickly setting up and running a simple CESM2 case on ARCHER2.
 This document is based on the general [quickstart guide for CESM 2.1](https://escomp.github.io/CESM/versions/cesm2.1/html/quickstart.html), with modifications to give instructions specific to ARCHER2.
-For more expansive nstructions on running CESM 2.1, please consult the [NCAR CESM pages](https://escomp.github.io/CESM/versions/cesm2.1/html/introduction.html)
+For more expansive instructions on running CESM 2.1, please consult the [NCAR CESM pages](https://escomp.github.io/CESM/versions/cesm2.1/html/introduction.html)

 Before following these instructions, ensure you have completed the setup procedure (see [Setting up CESM2 on ARCHER2](cesm213_setup.md)).